thaerkh/vim-workspace/README.md

 let g:workspace_undodir='.undodir'
 ```
 ### File Autosave
-Being in a workspace also enables an autosave feature that saves the buffer if a cursor is idle for the allotted updatetime, or if exiting insert mode.
+Being in a workspace enables a file autosave feature that saves the buffer if a cursor is idle for the allotted updatetime, or if exiting insert mode.

 These are the configurable defaults:
 ```